library policies and borrowing privileges

 It is the policy of UNMC to provide 24 hour access to the library for faculty and house staff who may need access to emergency patient care information.
 The Security Department provides procedures for after hours access:

-3. The physician/staff member will immediately retrieve the item(s) needed.
+- The physician/staff member will immediately retrieve the item(s) needed.
 Minimal time should be spent in the library.
-Ideally a LEON or Medline search will have identified material needed prior to entering the library.
+Ideally a MEDLINE or catalog search will have identified material needed prior to entering the library.

 - Reference Computers - To defray the high cost of paper and toner, the library charges to print materials from the Reference computers.
 The library printer does two-sided copying and the charge is 5 cents per sheet of paper.
 There is no charge for cover sheets.
 Copies may be picked up and paid for at the Circulation Desk. $2 print cards are also available for purchase at the Circulation Desk.